rameezsajid/FootballApp/README.md

 - Built with Java
 - Android Studio
 - Restful API in JSON Format
-- This application displays in game football commentary and player stats by downloading data from API
+- This app displays in game football commentary and player stats by downloading data from API
 - API not included in this demo
 - MVC Design Pattern
 - XML